woohoolabs/yin-middleware/README.md

 ```

 If validation fails, the appropriate JSON API errors will be sent.
 If you want to customize
+the messages or the responses, provide an Exception Factory of your own.
+For other customizations,
-the messages or the responses or anything else, feel free to extend the class and override its methods.
+feel free to extend the class.

-Available options for the middleware (they can be set in the constructor):
+Available configuration options for the middleware (they can be set in the constructor):

 - `exceptionFactory`: The [Exception Factory](https://github.com/woohoolabs/yin/#exceptions) instance to be used
-- `includeOriginalMessageInResponse`: If true, the original response which would have been sent,
-will be included in the "meta" top-level member
+- `includeOriginalMessageInResponse`: If true, the original response will be included in the "meta" top-level member
 - `lintBody`: If true, the response body gets linted
 - `validateBody`: If true, the response is validated against the JSON API schema

-#### `JsonApiDispatcherMiddleware`
+#### JsonApiDispatcherMiddleware

 The middleware is able to dispatch JSON API-aware controllers.
 Just add it to your
 application (the example is for [Woohoo Labs.
 Harmony](https://github.com/woohoolabs/harmony)):